-The PWSB wholesale water supply to the Town of Cumberland will continue to the Cumberland requires the supplemental water supply.
+The PWSB wholesale water supply to the Town of Cumberland will continue as Cumberland requires the supplemental water supply.
 For the past several years, the Town of Cumberland has become more self-reliant upon its own available water resources including surface water from Sneech Pond and several groundwater supply wells.
 In addition, the Town has implemented a groundwater exploration and development program which is aimed at gaining further independence of water supply.
-It is uncertain to what degree this may impact the future wholesale water volumes to the Town of Cumberland.
+They have secured permits for new wells, but it is uncertain to what degree this may impact the future wholesale water volumes to the Town of Cumberland.

 Additionally, there is interest among other abutting communities for the purchase of wholesale water from the PWSB.
 This could be to potentially gain added "emergency" redundancy from other current wholesale purchase suppliers, to potentially purchase water at reduced rates or to maintain a new source of viable water supply.
-Preliminary interest has been expressed from East Providence, Bristol County Water Authority and the Town of Lincoln, Rhode Island.
+Preliminary interest has been expressed from East Providence, Bristol County Water Authority, the Town of Lincoln, Rhode Island, and most recently Attleboro, Massachusetts.
 This is only at the conceptual stages and would require additional efforts including possible significant infrastructure improvements should this move forward at some point in the future.
 The results of this would likely have a significant impact on the wholesale water currently sold by PWSB and the exact volumes cannot be quantified at this time.